Hyperparameter Transfer with Mixture-of-Expert Layers: Dynamical mean field theory

 \subsection{Verifying Convergence in Soft Routing Model}

 In Figure \ref{fig:soft_router} we verify the convergence of the dynamics to the theoretical mean field limit.
 The model is trained on a multi-index model of degree $4$ in $D = 20$ dimensions.
+We do not apply any hard sparsity gating in these simulations in order to provide a minimal model that displays the correct scaling behaviors.
 We plot the loss dynamics and the empirical $p_k(t)$ measures which are consistent across $E, N, N_e \gg 1$.